 (a) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has authority to exempt individual contracts, or specific classes of contracts, from including value engineering provisions as prescribed by FAR 48.201 and 48.202.
 See Appendix GG for further delegation.

-(b) Refer to the Department of the Army Pamphlet 70–3, 17 September 2018, paragraph 6-14, which is available via the Internet at https://dml.armywarcollege.edu/wp-content/uploads/2024/01/DA-Pam-70-3-Army-Acquisition-Procedures-2018.pdf
+(b) Refer to the Department of the Army Pamphlet 70–3, 17 September 2018, paragraph 6-14, which is available via the Army Publishing Directorate.

 5148.104 Sharing arrangements.